2306venka/30-day-verilog-challenge./README.md

 - XOR
 - XNOR
 Files
-- basic_gates.v – Verilog code for basic gates.
+- gates.v – Verilog code for basic gates.
-- basic_gates_tb.v – Testbench to verify the design.
+-tb_gates.v – Testbench to verify the design.

 Expected Output
 - The truth tables of all basic gates will be verified using the testbench.
+- Simulation done using [EDA Playground]
 Truth Table Example (AND Gate)
 | A | B | Y |
 |---|---|---|
 | 0 | 0 | 0 |